Navigating Picky Eating in Kids with Food Allergies: The Ultimate Parent’s Guide

 Another study suggests that 20% of children between two and six years old have moderate or severe selective eating.
 (2)

 Remember, there is no standard definition for picky eating.
-This makes it more difficult to pinpoint precise prevalence statistics.
+This makes it more difficult to determine its exact prevalence.

 For example, if a study uses a more general description of picky eating, the data could imply it is more prevalent.
 On the other hand, it would appear less common if more stringent criteria are used to define picky eating.